maornezer12/gaming-bi-system/README.md

 # Gaming BI System

-A comprehensive Business Intelligence (BI) system designed to process and analyze gaming data using Google BigQuery.
+A comprehensive BI system designed to process and analyze gaming data using Google BigQuery.
 This system extracts, transforms, and loads (ETL) gaming event data into structured data warehouses for business analytics and reporting.

-## 🎮 What This System Does (For Non-Technical Users)
+## 🎮 What This System Does

 Imagine you're running a mobile game company and you want to understand how players behave, how much money they spend, and how engaged they are with your game.
 This system does exactly that by: